Senzops/server-agent/README.md

-# **SysSentinel Agent**
+# **Senzor Server Agent**

-**SysSentinel Agent** is a lightweight, secure, and reliable telemetry collector designed for VPS and Server infrastructure.
+**Senzor Server Agent** is a lightweight, secure, and reliable telemetry collector designed for Server infrastructure.
 Written in TypeScript and distributed via Docker, it ensures minimal footprint while providing production-grade monitoring.

 ## **🚀 Features**